 Use feedback, both constructive and positive, as a chance to get continued buy-in from your field reps.
 It will help them to see how useful it is for business.

+At the end of the day, a solid CRM can enable your team to run a better business.
 It can be tricky to get field reps to use CRM.
 However, with the right CRM, training, positive reinforcement, and feedback, you can get the buy-in you need to make it successful.